skishore23/fx/docs/guides/tool-calling-and-routing.md

 ### 2. Pattern Matching
 - Start with simple patterns
-- Use fallbacks for edge cases
+- Use defaults for edge cases
 - Test with various inputs

 ### 3. State Management